raveenaaa/Deployment/README.md

 npm start
 ```

-Visit http://192.168.44.25:3000 in your browser to see if meow.io is running!
+Visit http://192.168.44.25:3000 in your browser to see if meow.io 😻 is running!

-Repeat the same for the green environment.
+Repeat the same for the `GREEN` environment.

 ## Settting up Infrastructure

-Currently, we can deploy changes to our VM, but we have nothing the regulates the control of traffic, nor which TARGET is active.
+Currently, we can deploy changes to our VM, but we have nothing the regulates the control of traffic, nor which `TARGET` is active.
 We will set up our infrastructure to fully handle a deployment, including automatic failover.

+You may want to setup your terminals to help you distinguish your `GREEN` and `BLUE` environments, as follows:

 ![setup](img/meow-deploy.png)

 ### Task 1: Configure Proxy

 We will be using our host environment coordinate our production environment with a proxy service.
-Complete the proxy service by adding a redirect from `localhost:3080` to our TARGET production endpoint.
+Complete the proxy service by adding a redirect from `localhost:3080` to our `TARGET` production endpoint.

 ```js
 proxy.web( req, res, {target: self.TARGET } );
 ```
 To activate, run `node index.js serve`.
-Visiting http://localhost:3080 should redirect you to the GREEN production environment.
+Visiting http://localhost:3080 should redirect you to the `GREEN` production environment.

 ### Task 2: Configure process supervisor